 For better or worse, there may come a time in life when one makes a decision to sell their diamonds and jewelry.
 Perhaps it’s time to move on from a relationship, or maybe finances are tight.
-Whatever the reason, if you are planning to sell jewelry — whether it is gold or diamonds — there are several things to consider before you attempt to sell.
+Whatever the reason, if you are planning to sell diamond jewelry in Toronto, ON — whether it is gold or diamonds — there are several things to consider before you attempt to sell.

 1. Get an appraisal

 Sometimes jewelry comes with a story that might not be exactly true — grandma’s diamonds are actually zirconium and gold is actually plated.
 If you are going to sell, you want to be armed with the truth about your jewelry, especially the quality of your diamonds, so getting jewellery & diamond appraisal services in Toronto, ON is important.

 Paying for an appraisal might not be in the cards, especially if you need a quick sale.
 If you think your diamond is worth less than around $2,000, you can often have it appraised for free by a pawn broker or a diamond buyer.
 It’s a good idea to take it to a few places to get a second and third opinion.
 Further, if your jewelry is made of gold, you can check what the current prices are online.